Masjid Jamek LRT station: Integrated Masjid Jamek station

-Despite the proximity of the Masjid Jamek Ampang and Sri Petaling Line and Masjid Jamek Kelana Jaya Line stations, they were essentially two separate stations operating independently from each other, which did not provide any transfer convenience to passengers switching from one line to the other.
-In fact, even passengers on the Ampang Line and Sri Petaling who wanted to change their direction of travel at this station could not do so without exiting the turnstiles at the concourse of one side of Jalan Tun Perak, crossing Jalan Tun Perak, and then buying a new ticket at the concourse on the other side of the road to resume their journey.
+Despite the proximity of the Ampang and Sri Petaling Lines and Kelana Jaya Line stations, they were essentially two separate stations operating independently from each other, which did not provide any transfer convenience to passengers switching from one line to the other.
+Even passengers on the Ampang and Sri Petaling Lines who wanted to change their direction of travel at this station could not do so without exiting the turnstiles at the concourse of one side of Jalan Tun Perak, crossing Jalan Tun Perak, and then buying a new ticket at the concourse on the other side of the road to resume their journey.

-When Syarikat Prasarana Negara Berhad took over the ownership of both the Ampang Line and Kelana Jaya Line, the opportunity came to integrate the two lines physically and in terms of ticketing systems.
+When Prasarana Malaysia took over the ownership of both the STAR LRT and PUTRA LRT systems, the opportunity came to integrate the two systems physically with a common ticketing system.
 In November 2006, construction of a plaza over the Klang River which would eventually create a physical linkage between the Kelana Jaya Line station with the concourse of Platform 2 of the Ampang and Sri Petaling Lines station, began.
 Called Phase 1 of the Integrated Masjid Jamek station project, the works were completed in October 2008 and the plaza was opened to the public on 15 November 2008.
 However, as the two lines still had two separate ticketing systems, the actual physical linkage could not be opened and both stations still had separate entrances.

-Phase 2 of efforts to integrate the two Masjid Jamek stations, which began in April 2010, then saw the physical linking up of the plaza with the concourse for Ampang- and then Sri Petaling-bound trains of the then Ampang Line (Platform 2); the reconfiguration of the entrances, turnstiles and ticketing office of this concourse; and the raising of the floor level of this concourse to be the same level as the plaza.
+Phase 2 of efforts to integrate the two Masjid Jamek stations, which began in April 2010, then saw the physical linking up of the plaza with the concourse for Platform 2 of the Ampang and Sri Petaling Lines station; the reconfiguration of the entrances, turnstiles and ticketing office of this concourse; and the raising of the floor level of this concourse to be the same level as the plaza.
 The station was also upgraded to include lifts and ramps to make it accessible to the disabled.